QuentinRa/blog.quentinra.dev/maths/optimization/uo/use-hessian.md

 \end{pmatrix}
 </div>

-So we only have one critical point and that's (x=-2, y=-2).
+So we only have one critical point, and that's (x=-2, y=-2).
 Since we only have one point, that's the minimum.

 <p>
 \[